Gui Rochat: Professional career in the Fine Arts

-After completing a training program at Sotheby's New York City, he was sent as the director for the South-East to Houston, Texas, in 1970/71, where he ran Sotheby's gallery in the Galleria Post Oak.
-He was instrumental in selling several Post-Impressionist paintings which now form part of the Beck and Law Collections in the Houston Museum *.
-Thereafter he was trained in the Old Master and 19th-Century painting departments at Sotheby's, London, after which he entered their Old Master painting department in New York till 1974.
-He joined Philips, Son & Neale in 1979 as the Fine Art consultant and became president in 1981 at their New York location, the Rhinelander mansion on Madison Avenue, during which he catalogued the fine art from the estate of Elizabeth Fuller Chapman.
+After completing a training program at Sotheby's in New York City, Rochat became the director for the South-East and went to Houston, Texas, from 1970 to 1971, where he ran Sotheby's gallery in the Galleria Post Oak.
+He sold several Post-Impressionist paintings that now form part of the Beck and Law Collections in the Houston Museum.
+Thereafter, he trained in the Old Master and 19th Century painting departments at Sotheby's, London, after which he entered their Old Master painting department in New York until 1974.
+He joined Philips, Son & Neale in 1979 as the Fine Art consultant and became president in 1981 at the Rhinelander mansion on Madison Avenue.
+During this time, he catalogued the fine art from the estate of Elizabeth Fuller Chapman.

-He was given a one-man exhibition of his private collection of European art glass in the New Orleans Museum of Art in 1986 and was invited to write an article on a recently acquired large portrait of Louis XVI, an autograph version of the Versailles portrait by the painter Antoine-François Callet.
-In 1989 he was appointed director of Fine Arts at Butterfield & Butterfield in San Francisco and became a vice-president in 1990.
-There he considerably increased the volume of sales and appraised the very important fine art in the Elise S. Haas estate, now in the Museum of Modern Art in San Francisco, which included the famous portrait of his wife in a blue hat by Matisse from 1905, Matisse's portraits of Leo and Sarah Stein and the sculpture "La Négresse Blanche" by Brâncuși.
+He was given a solo exhibition of his private European art glass collection in the New Orleans Museum of Art in 1986 and was invited to write an article on a recently acquired large portrait of Louis XVI, an autograph version of the Versailles portrait by the painter Antoine-François Callet.
+In 1989, he was appointed director of Fine Arts at Butterfield & Butterfield in San Francisco where he then became its vice-president in 1990.
+There, he appraised the fine art in the Elise S. Haas estate, now in the Museum of Modern Art in San Francisco, which included a 1905 portrait of his wife by Matisse, Matisse's portraits of Leo and Sarah Stein, and the sculpture "La Négresse Blanche" by Brâncuși.
 Rochat also catalogued the fine art in the estate of composer Edgard Varèse and Louise Varèse.

-Rochat discovered works by such artists as Giorgio de Chirico, Yves Tanguy, Pierre Soulages and Amedeo Modigliani, hidden theretofore in Western collections.
-In 2005/6 he became Fine Arts consultant at DoyleNewYork, where again he made discoveries such as a rare drawing by Egon Schiele, now in the Neue Galerie museum in New York and an important small panel by Joaquín Sorolla y Bastida, circa 1900 of the beach at San Sebastián, with the image of his wife in the foreground.
+Rochat discovered works by such artists as Giorgio de Chirico, Yves Tanguy, Pierre Soulages and Amedeo Modigliani, previously hidden in Western collections.
+From 2005 to 2006, he was a Fine Arts consultant at Doyle NewYork, where he discovered a drawing by Egon Schiele, now in the Neue Galerie New York, and a small panel by Joaquín Sorolla y Bastida, circa 1900, of the beach at San Sebastián, with the image of his wife in the foreground.